|

 Monroe invited him to tour the United States as its first official guest.

-The "Nations Guest" was old and lame at the time but he visited every
+The "Nations Guest" was old and lame at the time but he visited every one of the

-contemporary opponent of monarchial tyranny.
-See
+monarchial tyranny.

 House Chamber Portraits